UNIGIS-Salzburg/Opt_AppDev-R/README.md

 **Note:** high probability of change!

 #### Rewrite: Chapter 7: Read and write data
 Although, I made a few changes already using httr2 instead of httr.
-There are a lot of neat functions, we could show the students and make them familiar with other examples. (for an introduction how it may look like, see "example_introduction_packages" directory. (examples will be increased in the future.))
+There are a lot of neat functions, we could show the students and make them familiar with other examples. (for an introduction how it may look like, see "example_introduction_packages" directory. (examples will be increased in the future.)) -> Additional thoughts for the chapter.
+Are written in Chapter 7.

 #### Rewrite: Assignment 1
 Will not be shown on Github, hence will be sent if needed.